-According to a recent study, inventory shrinkage cost retailers $100 billion in 2017 alone, or 1.82% of all sales globally, with $42 of that figure tied to losses for U.S. retailers.
+According to a recent study, inventory shrinkage cost retailers $100 billion in 2017 alone, or 1.82% of all sales globally, with $42 billion of that figure tied to losses for U.S. retailers.
 (The retail vertical with the highest rate of losses is fashion and accessories, at 2.43% of sales.)

 Inventory shrinkage needs to be accounted for so that the value of products listed in inventory records can be matched with the physical count.
 Shrink should be recorded as an expense, which hits your balance sheet in the pertaining financial period.

 As companies scale, costs increase.
-As a result, reducing shrinkage rate can increase a brand’s profit margin.
+As a result, a reducing shrinkage rate can increase a brand’s profit margin.

 Imagine, if you will, a make-believe CPG brand called Green4Life, which manufactures a line of household cleaning products.
-They market to green-minded consumers; shoppers who desire a better-for-the-world cleaning product with ingredients they can pronounce, wrapped up recycled (and recyclable) packaging.
+They market to green-minded consumers: shoppers who desire a better-for-the-world cleaning product with ingredients they can pronounce, wrapped up recycled (and recyclable) packaging.
 They charge a premium because they understand that consumers are willing to fork for sustainable products.

 Green4Life stores its inventory at two main warehouses, operated by a 3PL: one on the west coast located in San Jose, Calif. and another on the east coast outside of Raleigh-Durham, NC.
 At its west coast location in central California, Green4Life’s accounting record show that it stores $750,000 of inventory.
 After conducting a count of physical inventory, however, Green4Life learns that it has $725,000 worth of product on hand.